tud-phi/sr-brain-control/README.md

 This repository contains the code for plotting the experimental data of the paper **Guiding Soft Robots with Motor-Imagery Brain Signals and Impedance Control**.

+**Abstract:** Integrating Brain-Machine Interfaces into non-clinical applications like robot motion control remains difficult - despite remarkable advancements in clinical settings.
+Specifically, EEG-based motor imagery systems are still error-prone, posing safety risks when rigid robots operate near humans.
+This work presents an alternative pathway towards safe and effective operation by combining wearable EEG with physically embodied safety in soft robots.
+We introduce and test a pipeline that allows a user to move a soft robot's end effector in real time via brain waves that are measured by as few as three EEG channels.
+A robust motor imagery algorithm interprets the user's intentions to move the position of a virtual attractor to which the end effector is attracted, thanks to a new Cartesian impedance controller.
+We specifically focus here on planar soft robot-based architected metamaterials, which require the development of a novel control architecture to deal with the peculiar nonlinearities - e.g., non-affinity in control.
+We preliminarily but quantitatively evaluate the approach on the task of setpoint regulation.
+We observe that the user reaches the proximity of the setpoint in 66\% of steps and that for successful steps, the average response time is 21.5s.
+We also demonstrate the execution of simple real-world tasks involving interaction with the environment, which would be extremely hard to perform if it were not for the robot's softness.

 ## Citation

 This repository is part of the publication **Guiding Soft Robots with Motor-Imagery Brain Signals and Impedance Control** presented at the